 The pull of Puget Sound tides and the special scent of western red cedar in the spring sun remind us of what is precious and enduring, even in unsettled times.
 The timeless landscapes we work together to protect are needed by our community today, now more than ever.

 While we must cancel all public events, including in-person meetings and Capitol Land Trust’s Conservation Breakfast, we know we must remain connected as a community and raise vital funds for local land conservation.
-More information about how we plan to do this virtually will be provided in April.
 Stay involved here.

 Stewardship work parties, school field trips, and volunteer trainings are canceled until further notice.
 Volunteer committees will continue to meet virtually as needed.